menandmice/micetro_docs/guides/user-manual/appliance_management.rst

 3. When the new appliance is up and running, in the Management Console, right-click the appliance and choose Reconnect.

-When a connection has been established, the Men & Mice Suite detects that this is a new, uninitialized appliance.
+When a connection has been established, the Men&Mice Suite detects that this is a new, uninitialized appliance.
 See above for a description on what happens next.